simpleledger/conceptual-specification-obsolete/README.md

 Any ledger utilizing a particular SLP version can change to another SLP version by simply using the LEDGER command again with the desired version specified.
 Since the blockchain economics and protocol capabilities will change over time it will be important to be able to switch to a different SLP version.
 For example, if many ledger entries are being made through an API then transactions may be expensive so a much less verbose SLP protocol will be desired to reduce cost.
 Another scenario may be that one protocol version may have more features than another.

 ### Timestamps
 A transaction or transfer of resources that happens in the real world will likely occur at a different time from when the associated ledger entry is made on the blockchain.
 For this reason, an optional timestamp field can be included for TRANSFER entries.

-### Multiple OP_RETURN Spaces
-Multiple outputs with OP_RETURN included in their script provides additional data storage.
-The protocol will utilize multiple transaction output in some cases as appropriate.

 ### Simple Ledger Registry (http://simpleledger.cash)
 The SLP will eventually provide a public registry of unique monikers, each associated with a bitcoin cash address being used either as a SLP ledger or as a token holder.
 This will make it easier to create SLP transactions by using the published SLP moniker instead of the full address.
 It will be possible to change the bitcoin cash address associated with a unique moniker if required (e.g., if the private keys of an SLP address have been compromised).
 Changing the bitcoin cash address will a special procedure for the registrant to follow in order to help guard against high jacking an SLP ledger's unique moniker.